traaldbjerg/MajoLat/README.md

 ## Installation and dependencies

-This project is built around numpy, matplotlib, QuTip (quantum state representations) and tqdm (progress visualisation).

-This project is built with the [uv](https://docs.astral.sh/uv/) packet manager, you can find the installation procedure [here](https://docs.astral.sh/uv/getting-started/installation/#standalone-installer).
+This project uses [numpy](https://numpy.org/), [matplotlib](https://matplotlib.org/), [QuTip](https://qutip.org/) and [tqdm](https://pypi.org/project/tqdm/2.2.3/), and is built with the [uv](https://docs.astral.sh/uv/) package manager, whose installation procedure is [here](https://docs.astral.sh/uv/getting-started/installation/#standalone-installer).

-The packages information are stored in the pyproject.toml file, once uv is installed on your system, you can run the `uv sync` command to retrieve the dependencies.
+The package information are stored in the pyproject.toml file, once `uv` is installed on your system, you can run the `uv sync` command to retrieve the dependencies.

 Alternatively, you can simply run the installation script provided in this repository (which automatically installs `uv` on your system and runs `uv sync` to retrieve the dependencies):